 Arkansas Probate Lawyer Ready to Help you Today!

 Law Offices of Mark Robinette accepts probate cases in all Arkansas Counties.
 If you are having trouble with the title to your real property because of a probate issue, there are many available solutions that an Arkansas probate attorney or lawyer can provide.
-The issue comes up again and again with mineral interests.close up of will If you’ve learned that you have a mineral interest in Arkansas from a long deceased ancestor, you should consult an attorney to determine if your ancestor’s estate requires probate.
+The issue comes up again and again with mineral interests.
+If you’ve learned that you have a mineral interest in Arkansas from a long deceased ancestor, you should consult an attorney to determine if your ancestor’s estate requires probate.
 Delaying probate can cause significant problems, and under certain circumstances, the loss of the property.

 Probate court is a division of Circuit Court in Arkansas.
 Formerly, probate was in the Chancery Courts.
 By Constitutional Amendment, the Chancery Courts merged into the Courts of Law.
 Now, Circuit Court sits in probate.
 If your departed loved one left a will (i.e. died testate), it may be admitted to probate within 5 years of death.
 For non-residents, the time period is the longer of 5 years or the statute of limitations in the original state of probate (provided that the will was probated in the original state).
 Provided the will meets the minimum requirements of attesting witnesses and proof of witnesses, the will is eligible for probate in Arkansas.
 In Arkansas, a will may be admitted to probate for administration or for purposes of proving title.
 With administration, the estate must stay open at least six months.
 In the case of proving title, the time period is shorter.
 With administration, an executor must be appointed and follow many complex statutory rules.
 If your loved died without a will, then default intestate heirship applies, In general, the deceased’s children take equal share of the estate.
 To prove title to an intestate’s property, a petition to determine heirship is used.
 The estates of intestates may also be administered.
 This follows the same complex rules governing administration of testate estates.
 An alternative to formal probate is the affidavit of small estates.
 This allows an informal affidavit to be used in place of pleadings.
 The cost is considerably less than a formal probate, but the limit on the estate value is $100,000 and the deceased must owe no debts.
 Any estate worth more than $100,000 or where the deceased owes debts must go through formal probate.